ppy/osu-wiki/news/2022-12-01-osumonthly-5.md

 ## Did you know?

-There are many [user groups](/wiki/People/The_Team#user-groups) on osu!, most often recognizable by their title or color, indicating their membership in that group.
+There are many [user groups](/wiki/People/The_Team#user-groups) on osu!, most often recognisable by their title or colour, indicating their membership in that group.

 During this month, a new group has appeared on the osu! website.
-Indeed, the [Beatmap Spotlight Curators team](https://osu.ppy.sh/groups/48) has received their own group as a means to distinguish them from regular users and provide more transparency as to who is involved with the project.
+Indeed, the [Beatmap Spotlight Curators](https://osu.ppy.sh/groups/48) have received their own group as a means to distinguish them from regular users and provide more transparency as to who is involved with the project.

-Furthermore, descriptions have been added to all user groups which has also contributed to transparency and informing the players as to what the purpose of said group is, all in all a very good addition to the website.
+Furthermore, descriptions have been added to all user groups, informing players of the purpose of said groups.
+All in all a very good addition to the website.

 ## Monthly community quiz